hathiramaniaashish/MoneyCalculator/README.md

 # MoneyCalculator

-Exchange rate application using MVC architectural style.
-Different currencies uploaded from a text file and exchange rates uploaded from a Web Service.
+Different currencies uploaded from a text file and exchange rates retrieved from a Web Service.